ga-curriculum/mlops-fundamentals/microlesson-01/README.md

 ### **The Problem: ML Models in Production**
 Many organizations build machine learning models but struggle with:
 - **Reproducibility issues** – Hard to track model versions and training parameters.
-- **Scalability challenges** – Models work in development but fail in production.
+- **Scalability challenges** – Models perform well in development but fail to scale or operate reliably in production.
 - **Lack of automation** – Manual deployment processes are error-prone and inefficient.

 ### **The Solution: MLOps**